JaymarAguinaldo3/JaymarAguinaldo3/README.md

 - 👋 Hi, I’m @JaymarAguinaldo3
 - 👀 I’m interested in money
-- 🌱 I’m currently learning web development and Java
+- 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me?
 Simply DM me